Annual Grants

 • Have a proven project management ability

-• Run the activity or project from a location within Hume and/or show that it will benefit residents of Hume City
+• Run the project from a location within Hume and/or show that it will benefit residents of Hume City

 • Have satisfactorily acquitted any previous funding received by Hume City Council